project-koku/koku/docs/devtools.md

 - https://trino.io/blog/2020/10/20/intro-to-hive-connector.html#trino-runtime-replaces-hive-runtime

 ## Trino Migrations
 Koku utilize two different table types within Trino, *external tables* and *managed tables*.
-Understanding the difference between these two table types are essential to understanding how to migrate them.
+Understanding the difference between these two table types is essential to understanding how to migrate them.

 ### External Tables:

 An external table is a table that is stored externally.
-These tables point towards an external location in S3 or Mino locally.
+These tables point towards an external location in S3 or Mino (locally).
 The Hive metastore only contains the metadata schema so that it knows where to look during a query.

 * External tables are identifiable in trino by using the `SHOW CREATE TABLE <table_name>` command.
 The external tables will have an `external_location` like this: